Skip to main content

 What happens if I exercise?

 Exercising an Options contract depends on the type of Option you own.
-If you own a call Option, by exercising the contract, you agree to buy shares at the strike price.
+If you own a call Option, by exercising the contract, you agree to buy shares, or the value of the index, at the strike price.
 If you own a put Option, by exercising, you agree to sell shares you own at the strike price.
 For example, if you’re exercising a call Option that involves buying $10,000 worth of stock, you’ll need $10,000 in your buying power to complete the trade—even if you plan to immediately sell the stock.
 For a put Option, you would need to own the shares you are obliged to deliver or else you would wind up short all of those shares and be in a precarious situation, forced to buy them back at a future price.

 How do I exercise?

-If your Option is in-the-money at expiration - even if only by one penny - your contract will automatically exercise at expiration, except in certain circumstances where Public must get involved to mitigate risk.
+For stock & ETF options, if your option is in-the-money at expiration - even if only by one penny - your contract will automatically exercise at expiration, except in certain circumstances where Public must get involved to mitigate risk.

-You can also exercise your Options early, prior to expiration.
+You can also exercise your stock & ETF options early, prior to expiration.
 To exercise early, reach out to Public’s customer support team either via the Chat or by emailing options@public.com, who will submit the exercise request on your behalf.
 Please include:

 Any exercise requests after 4pm will be automatically queued for the next trading day, unless it’s on the day of expiration.
 The exercise request is processed overnight, and your position and balances will be updated on the next business day.
 Coming soon, you’ll be able to directly exercise your Option in the app.